These Are OUR Children: How we can all support families with additional needs

 It was the voices and the struggles of these parents that led me to the realization that they don’t need to do more, we need to do more.
 One parent wondered why the only way to talk about development was to compare it to what was “normal”.
 Another noted, “We need to make room for behavior that is different in the public realm”.
 Yet another said, “Why can’t we see a child who is different as an opportunity to be inclusive?
 They are still a child and still want the same things like to have friends and to play.”

-I have therefore changed my recommendations from what parents with children who have learning/special needs can do to what we can do as a society to support families and children with special needs.
+I have therefore changed my recommendations from what parents with children who have additional learning can do to what we can do as a society to support families and neurodiverse and/or disabled children.
 Here is what the parents said would help:

 You don’t need to be an expert to help.
 Ask what the family is experiencing and listen.
 Ask what they need.
 Be open, be accommodating.